Vlad the Impaler: Early life

 Vlad was the second legitimate son of Vlad II Dracul, who was himself an illegitimate son of Mircea I of Wallachia.
 Vlad II had won the moniker "Dracul" for his membership in the Order of the Dragon, a militant fraternity founded by Sigismund of Luxemburg, King of Hungary.
 The Order of the Dragon was dedicated to halting the Ottoman advance into Europe.
-Since he was old enough to be a candidate for the throne of Wallachia in 1448, Vlad's time of birth would have been between 1428 and 1431.
+Since he was old enough to be a candidate for the throne of Wallachia in 1448, Vlad was probably born between 1428 and 1431.
 Vlad was most probably born after his father settled in Transylvania in 1429.
-Historian Radu Florescu writes that Vlad was born in the Transylvanian Saxon town of Sighișoara (then in the Kingdom of Hungary), where his father lived in a three-story stone house from 1431 to 1435.
+Historian Radu Florescu writes that Vlad was born in the Transylvanian Saxon town of Segesvár, Kingdom of Hungary (now Sighișoara, Romania), where his father lived in a three-story stone house from 1431 to 1435.
 Modern historians identify Vlad's mother either as a daughter or kinswoman of Alexander I of Moldavia or as his father's unknown first wife.

 Vlad II Dracul seized Wallachia after the death of his half-brother Alexander I Aldea in 1436.
 One of his charters (which was issued on 20 January 1437) preserves the first reference to Vlad III and his elder brother, Mircea, mentioning them as their father's "firstborn sons".
 They were mentioned in four further documents between 1437 and 1439.
 The last of the four charters also refers to their younger brother, Radu.

 After a meeting with John Hunyadi, Voivode of Transylvania, Vlad II Dracul did not support an Ottoman invasion of Transylvania in March 1442.
 The Ottoman Sultan, Murad II, ordered him to come to Gallipoli to demonstrate his loyalty.
 Vlad and Radu accompanied their father to the Ottoman Empire, where they were all imprisoned.
 Vlad Dracul was released before the end of the year, but Vlad and Radu remained hostages to secure his loyalty.
-They were held imprisoned in the fortress of Eğrigöz (now Doğrugöz), according to contemporaneous Ottoman chronicles.
+They were held imprisoned in the fortress of Eğrigöz, according to contemporaneous Ottoman chronicles.
 Their lives were especially in danger after their father supported Vladislaus, King of Poland and Hungary, against the Ottoman Empire during the Crusade of Varna in 1444.
-Vlad II Dracul was convinced that his two sons would be "butchered for the sake of Christian peace," but neither Vlad nor Radu was murdered or mutilated after their father's rebellion.
+Vlad II Dracul was convinced that his two sons would be "butchered for the sake of Christian peace", but neither Vlad nor Radu was murdered or mutilated after their father's rebellion.

-Vlad Dracul again acknowledged the sultan's suzerainty and promised to pay a yearly tribute to him in 1446 or 1447.
+Vlad Dracul again acknowledged the sultan's suzerainty and promised to pay an annual tribute to him in 1446 or 1447.
 John Hunyadi (who had by then become the regent-governor of Hungary in 1446), invaded Wallachia in November 1447.
 The Byzantine historian Michael Critobulus wrote that Vlad and Radu fled to the Ottoman Empire, which suggests that the sultan had allowed them to return to Wallachia after their father paid homage to him.
 Vlad Dracul and his eldest son, Mircea, were murdered.
 Hunyadi made Vladislav II (son of Vlad Dracul's cousin, Dan II) the ruler of Wallachia.